 The debate around school choice need not be limited to a perpetual war of words between failing mediocre state models and greedy capitalist profiteers.
 This gets us nowhere and creates the false impression that these are the only two choices.
 They are not.

 Much of the current private school sector, whether for-profit or nonprofit, is merely a more expensive refuge for the public school refugees of means.
-Most private schools are modeled after “batch system” public schools have been using for over a century, churning out batches of kids based on their born-on dates like a human assembly line.
-They try to be comfortable and familiar clones of the failing public model with better scholastic outcomes, and they can often outspend the public sector because:
+Most private schools are modeled after “batch system” public schools have been using for over 150 years, an assembly line churning out batches of kids based on their born-on dates.
+They are familiar clones of the failing public model with better scholastic outcomes, often outspending the public sector because:

 • Their customers are desperate or determined parents who will come up with the money.